paxdotdev/docs/src/reference-designability.md

 Pax is intended to be a suitable language for encoding design data, like the contents of a Figma file or an Illustrator file.
 Additionally, Pax is intended to be a suitable language for encoding GUI or interactive graphical scene definitions — like an old Flash source file, a Visual Basic screen, or a modern Web GUI.

-#### The Pax compiler is designed with design tools in mind

-This deserves a chapter of its own — or perhaps just the build-out of a design tool for reference — but whereas many compilers have separate targets for `Debug` and `Release`, the Pax compiler (and future language server) abides by a similar boundary, for `Design/Debug` and `Release`.

-When in `Design/Debug` mode, the compiler will be able to listen to changes on disk made by a developer, and re-evalute + update the application, i.e. traditional "hot reloading."
-At the same time, the compiler + language server can connect to any external tool (like a visual design tool) and listen for incoming changes — then trigger the "hot reloading" mechanism in the same way.

-Finally, in addition to _reading_ source code changes from disk, the compiler will be able to serialize and _write_ source code changes to disk, as triggered by requests from the external design tool.

-In other words, through any future Pax-enabled design tools, alongside the Pax compiler, you will be able to create Pax graphics & GUIs visually alongside coding them by hand.

 ### FAQ